magentabusiness/magentabusiness.github.io/use-cases/tank-level-monitoring.md

 ## Tank level monitoring solution overview

-The diagram below identifies data flow and integration points for a typical fuel level monitoring solution that uses the ThingsBoard platform to collect and analyze data from fuel tanks.
+The diagram below identifies data flow and integration points for a typical fuel level monitoring solution that uses the IoT Hub platform to collect and analyze data from fuel tanks.

 <object width="100%" style="max-width: max-content; margin: 32px 0" data="/images/iot-use-cases/smart-energy-diagram.svg"></object>

 You may notice plenty of connectivity options for the fuel tanks devices: direct connection to the cloud, through the IoT Gateway or integration with a third-party system.
 Most of a fuel level monitoring projects today use direct connection to the cloud using MQTT or CoAP in case of NB IoT.
-ThingsBoard supports either plain JSON or Protobuf, which significantly optimize network traffic and increase battery life.
+IoT Hub supports either plain JSON or Protobuf, which significantly optimize network traffic and increase battery life.

 The platform supports industry-standard encryption algorithms and device credentials types.
-ThingsBoard stores data in the fault-tolerant and reliable Cassandra database.
+IoT Hub stores data in the fault-tolerant and reliable Cassandra database.
 The Rule Engine enables forwarding incoming data to various analytics systems, such as Apache Spark or Hadoop, using Kafka or other Message buses.